MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/data-structures.md

 ### Complete Description of a Generator ###

-At the top level, a complete description of a Hamiltonian is contained in the `EvolutionGenerator` user-defined type which has has two components.:
+At the top level, a complete description of a Hamiltonian is contained in the `EvolutionGenerator` user-defined type which has two components.:

 ```qsharp
 newtype EvolutionGenerator = (EvolutionSet, GeneratorSystem);